ncridlig/study-buddy/llm-service/README.md

 - `BACKEND_URL`
   If you intend to use the current docker compose file, then set this variable to `http://web:8000/result/llm_callback/` or `http://web/result/llm_callback/`.
 In case you decided to modify backend service name, change these address accordingly.

+- _Asynchronous Heavy LLM Jobs_ Configs
+  `ASYNC_JOB_MAX_RETRIES`=maximum number of times that LLM-Service retries to send the results to backend(in case backend was down for any reason)
+  `ASYNC_JOB_RETRY_DELAY`=period to wait between each retry(in seconds) `ASYNC_JOB_TIMEOUT`=period to keep and not delete the results(in seconds) `MARK_LEFTOVER_RESULT_KEY`=the name of the key to add to the dictionary result of a task.
+It is used to mark the tasks whose results have been produced, but the transfer of results to backend have been unsuccessful.

 ## 2. 📦 Create Docker volumes and network

 you must create the external volumes and network used by docker-compose.yml: